kuttor/dotfiles/docs/Manpage.md

 : A space-separated list of taps.
 Homebrew will refuse to install a formula if it or any of its dependencies is in a tap on this list.

+`HOMEBREW_FORBID_PACKAGES_FROM_PATHS`

+: If set, Homebrew will refuse to read formulae or casks provided from file paths, e.g. `brew install ./package.rb`.

 `HOMEBREW_FORCE_BREWED_CA_CERTIFICATES`

 : If set, always use a Homebrew-installed `ca-certificates` rather than the